OHIF/Viewers/extensions/cornerstone/README.md

 ## Viewport Module

-Our Viewport wraps [cornerstonejs/react-cornerstone-viewport][react-viewport] and is connected the redux store.
+Our Viewport wraps [cornerstonejs/react-cornerstone-viewport][react-viewport].
 This module is the most prone to change as we hammer out our Viewport interface.

 ## Tool Configuration